This is a complete guide covering 10 steps to creating a successful photography brand and how to brand yourself as a photographer.

 The eighth tip is to create positive publicity.

-It’s important to create positive publicity to let your target audience know that the business is doing well and to give more social proof for potential customers.
+It’s important to create positive publicity to let your target audience know that the business is doing well and to give more social proof to potential customers.

 An example of this can be in the form of your photography business sharing an Instagram post or Instagram story of a successful wedding photoshoot.